ravivarma1192/expressjs-authtoken/README.md

-expressjs=authtoken is the middleware to read the authentication token from the request
+expressjs-authtoken is the middleware to read the authentication token from the request

 ## How to use?